 Crown seeks to foster an open dialogue with local communities.
 Where people in local communities may be affected by our activities, we seek to identify adverse human rights impacts of those activities and take appropriate steps to avoid and/or mitigate them.
 To support this, we provide guidance to our businesses on engaging with local stakeholders and managing the process of receiving and responding to community complaints.

 Crown respects the rights of Indigenous People as defined by applicable law and international human rights standards.

 In its efforts to promote Human Rights where it can and to operate in compliance with applicable laws, Crown has issued a Conflict Minerals Policy.
 In accordance with this policy, the Company aims to avoid the use of conflict minerals in the manufacture of its products and is committed to complying with its reporting obligations.

-Crown will make sure that all employees and temporaries are informed, understand and put this policy into practice in the scope of their employment.
-We will make sure it is well publicized together with our other Company policies, notably the Code of Business Conduct and Ethics, the Anti-Corruption Policy, the Supplier Code of Conduct as well as facility-level policies and procedures to follow in case of employee grievances.
+We will make sure this Policy is well-publicized together with our other Company policies, notably the Code of Business Conduct and Ethics, the Anti-Corruption Policy, the Supplier Code of Conduct as well as facility-level policies and procedures to follow in case of employee grievances.
 These policies are aligned with the general principles set forth in this Human Rights Policy.

-All of the above implies rights and responsibilities for employees.
-If an employee becomes aware of human rights abuses within our operations or supply chain, he/she has three ways to report it : (1) to his or her supervisor (2) to the plant manager or the equivalent or (3) to the Business HR Director together with the Division Compliance Officer, without fear of reprisal or of breach of confidentiality.
+The above implies rights and responsibilities for employees.
+If an employee becomes aware of human rights abuse within our operations or supply chain, there are four ways to report it: (1) to a supervisor, (2) to a plant manager or the equivalent, (3) to the Business HR Director or (4) the Division Compliance Officer, without fear of reprisal or of breach of confidentiality.